 We are affected by seasonal trends in the semiconductor and related industries.
 We typically experience sequentially lower revenues in the first half of the fiscal year.
-Our revenue in the second half of the fiscal year is typically higher than our revenue in the first half of the fiscal year due to seasonality in two of our target markets, wireless communications and consumer and computing peripherals.
-These target markets typically experience seasonality due to the "back to school" and calendar year-end holiday selling seasons, although macroeconomic effects and other factors such as significant product transitions and launches by large OEMs can overshadow or mute typical seasonal effects.
-See Net revenue for a further discussion of seasonal trends on our results of operations for the fiscal quarter and two fiscal quarters ended April 29, 2012.
+Historically, our revenue in the second half of the fiscal year is typically higher than our revenue in the first half of the fiscal year due to seasonality in our wireless communications target market.
+This target market historically tended to experience seasonality due to the "back to school" and calendar year-end holiday selling seasons.
+However, these seasonal effects are increasingly overshadowed by other factors such as significant product transitions and launches by large OEMs and macroeconomic effects.
+See Net revenue for a further discussion of seasonal trends on our results of operations for the fiscal quarter and three fiscal quarters ended July 29, 2012.